 - by letter or email ideally using the form in the appendix to this policy - over the phone - in person - by a third party acting on behalf of the complainant - any complaint should be lodged within 3 months of the incident, or if a series of related incidents within 3 months of the last incident.
 However, the Trust will take exceptional circumstances into account when deciding whether to accept or progress a complaint. - an appointment should therefore be made to discuss your concerns with the headteacher, who will then seek to investigate your concerns, as well as attempting to resolve the matter to the satisfaction of all concerned.
-Alternatively, the headteacher may request that the deputy headteacher leads on the investigation.
+Alternatively, the headteacher may request that the deputy headteacher, or in the case of the executive headteacher, the head of school leads on the investigation.